willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-architecture-data-protection-auditing.md

 4. Also, with SharePoint Advanced Management, create an **[inactive site policy](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy)** to automatically manage and reduce inactive sites.

-5. Finally, SharePoint Advanced Management allows you to restrict access to SharePoint sites and content to users in a specific group by using a **[site access restriction policy](/sharepoint/restricted-access-control)**.
+5-6.
+Finally, SharePoint Advanced Management allows you to restrict access to SharePoint sites and a user's OneDrive content to users in a specific group by using a **[site access restriction policy](/sharepoint/restricted-access-control)** and a **[OneDrive access restriction policy](/sharepoint/onedrive-site-access-restriction)**.

-    Users that aren't members of the specified group can't access the site or its content, even if they had prior permissions or a shared link.
+    Users that aren't members of the specified group can't access the site or content, even if they had prior permissions or a shared link.
 This policy can be used with Microsoft 365 Group-connected, Teams-connected, and non-group connected sites.

-6. You can also restrict access to a user's OneDrive content to users in a security group by using a **[OneDrive access restriction policy](/sharepoint/onedrive-site-access-restriction)**.
-Users that aren't members of the specified Microsoft Entra security group can't access the content in that user's OneDrive, even if they had prior permissions or a shared link.

 7. Use [Microsoft Purview sensitivity labels](/purview/sensitivity-labels) that apply encryption to restrict which files Copilot can access.
 The user must have the EXTRACT and VIEW usage rights for Copilot to summarize the data.